Paying the Price for Security

-During my first semester of college, I fell behind in a few classes; poor time management was the culprit.
-Accumulating assignments overwhelmed an already heavy load.
-Living on my own, trying to earn enough money to survive, I experienced the anxiety of survival for the first time.
-The psychological load outmatched my resources; too proud to seek help, I dropped most of my classes.
-My decision to withdraw was immediately rewarded with relief.
+During my first semester of college, I fell behind in a few classes; procrastination was the culprit.
+The accumulating assignments overwhelmed my first taste of self-organization.
+Living on my own and trying to earn enough to survive, I experienced the anxiety of existence for the first time.
+The psychological load outmatched my mental resources; too proud to seek help, I dropped most of my classes.
+My decision to withdraw delivered immediate relief.
 I experienced comfort by giving-up.

 By giving-up, we conserve mental energy, relieving anxiety; defeat is deceivingly soothing.
-Quitting and moving on is not always wrong, sometimes we need space to heal, instead of working until we collapse.
+Quitting and moving on is not always wrong, sometimes we need space to heal, instead of working at a failed cause until we collapse.
 But quitting has a cost.
-We gain relief as a trade-off for accomplishment.
+We trade relief for accomplishment.

-For me, a few extra weeks of work would have prevented retaking mandatory classes.
-Always retreating, gaining temporary relief quickly becomes a habit, when better futures require a little grit in the face of demands.
+For me, a few extra weeks of late night work would have prevented retaking mandatory classes.
+Always retreating, gaining temporary relief quickly becomes a bad habit; better futures require enough grit to face of tough demands.
 Stress is uncomfortable.
-Stress heightens as we extend beyond comfort zones.
-Achievement waits beyond the valleys of stress.
+And stress heightens as we extend beyond normal comfort zones.
+The great achievements lie beyond the valleys of stress.

 Stress is good; too much stress is bad.

 Improved futures require we perform with moderate stress.
-Realizing the connection between stress and achievements, we bolster our resolve and march forward into the shadowy unknown, maintaining composure and doing what we must do.
+When we realize the connection between stress and achievements, the knowledge bolsters our resolve to march forward into the shadowy unknowns, maintaining composure when the pressure ignites fear and the still doing what we must do.

-Managing stress is a skill, requiring more than grappling with pain and powering through it.
+Managing stress is a skill, requiring more than grappling with pain by powering through it.
 We use tools to assist, soothing anxiety and giving hope.
 The tools shouldn’t be a surprise—meditation, exercise, healthy eating, rest and supportive friends.
-As we mindfully examine our lives, discovering avoidance and learn better skills to address the stress, we will seize opportunities instead of avoiding them.
+As we mindfully examine our lives, discovering avoidance and learn better skills to address the stress, we will seize more opportunities.

 Pull up your big boy and girl britches and courageously move toward the life you desire.